hashicorp/terraform-ls/docs/USAGE.md

    - set `Args` to `serve`
  - Confirm by clicking `Apply`

-Please note that the since the [Terraform plugin](https://plugins.jetbrains.com/plugin/7808-hashicorp-terraform--hcl-language-support) provides overlapping functionality (and more features at the time of writing).
+Please note that the [Terraform plugin](https://plugins.jetbrains.com/plugin/7808-hashicorp-terraform--hcl-language-support) provides overlapping functionality (and more features at the time of writing).
 As a result having both enabled at the same time may result in suboptimal UX, such as duplicate completion candidates.